-General employees participating in the defined benefit plan, as described above, may also participate in a defined contribution plan authorized by General Law Chapter 36-10.3.
+General employees participating in the defined benefit plan with less than 20 years of service as of June 30, 2012, as described above, also participate in a defined contribution plan authorized by General Law Chapter 36-10.3.
 The defined contribution plan is established under IRS section 401(a) and is administered by TIAA-CREF.
 Employees may choose among various investment options available to plan participants.

-General employees contribute 5% of their annual covered salary and employers contribute 1% to 1.5% of annual covered salary depending on years of service.
+General employees contribute 5% of their annual covered salary and employers contribute 1% to 1.5% of annual covered salary depending on years of service as of June 30, 2012.
 Employee contributions are immediately vested while employer contributions and any investment earnings thereon are vested after three years of contributory service.
 Benefit terms and contributions required under the plan by both the employee and employer are established by the General Laws, which are subject to amendment by the General Assembly.